berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section04 Running the Evaluator.md

-## running the evaluator
+## Running the Evaluator

-Let's look at how Scheme runs the evaluator.
-So far, we learned how the Scheme expressions are evaluated using `eval` and `apply`.
+Let's look at how Racket runs the evaluator.
+So far, we learned how the Racket expressions are evaluated using `mc-eval` and `mc-apply`.
 Then how is the evaluator program running?

 What our evaluator program does is to reduce all the expressions to the application of primitive procedures.
-So all we need to run the evaluator is to create a mechanism that uses the underlying Lisp system for the application of primitive procedures.
+So all we need to run the evaluator is to create a mechanism that uses the underlying Racket system for the application of primitive procedures.

-There must be a binding for each primitive procedure name, so that when `eval` evaluates the operator of an application of a primitive, it will find an object to pass to `apply`.
-We thus set up a global environment that associates unique objects with the names of the primitive procedures that can appear in the expressions we will be evaluating.
+There must be a binding for each primitive procedure name, so that when `mc-eval` evaluates the operator of an application of a primitive, it will find an object to pass to `mc-apply`.
+We thus set up a global environment that associates unique objects with the names of the primitive procedures that can appear in the expressions we will be evaluating (for example, we'll bind `+` to the underlying Racket procedure with the same name).
 The global environment also includes bindings for the symbols `true` and `false`, so that they can be used as variables in expressions to be evaluated.